 We rode for about an hour, which, frankly was enough.
 It’s not a smooth ride.
 Camels lurch, and you bounce, and every once in a while they come to a sudden, unexpected stop if they find a bush to nibble upon, throwing you forward in the saddle.
 (Speaking from experience here!)

 My camel only let me think he was going to let me climb off of him.
 But every time my handler got the camel to kneel down on his front legs, I would pitch forward.
 Then, the camel would abruptly stand up again, throwing me backward in the seat.

-Overall, the experience of staying at a Bedouin camp was a welcome one.
+Overall, the experience of staying at a Bedouin camp in Wadi Rum was a welcome one.
 It was also one of the most memorable highlights on our Middle Eastern journey.